subhoshrighosh/GitSeries_Batch1/Nanak_Jaswani/GitHub_Guide.md

-# A complete Beginner Guide to git and github!
+# A complete Beginner Guide to git and github! :notebook_with_decorative_cover:

 _**1.What are git and github?**_